Cricket is a sport that requires a combination of skill, athleticism, and strategy.

-With his frightening pace and ability to produce extra bounces using his height, the Australian pacer from Queensland made himself the first-class name.
+With his frightening pace and ability to produce extra bounces using his height, the Australian pacer from Queensland made himself a first-class name.

-2. Boyd Rankin
+2. Boyd Rankin – 6’8″ (203 cm)

 Rankin is a tall bowler, 6 ft.
 8 inches high, and has a distinctive bouncing blowing effect.
 In an interview, Rankin revealed that he was modeled on bowlers such as Curtly Ambrose and Glenn McGrath who “hit the deck from just back of a length outside off stump”

-1. Mohammad Irfan
+1. Mohammad Irfan – 7’1″ (216 cm)